kgateway-dev/kgateway/docs/content/dev/example-proxy-controller.md

 wide range of configuration options Proxies expose such as request transformation, SSL termination, serverless computing, and much more.

-## Appendix - Auto-routing with consul services
+## Appendix - Auto-Generated Routes for Discovered Consul Services

 The rest of this guide assumes you've been running on minikube, but this setup can be extrapolated to production/more complex setups.